intel/ai-reference-models/models_v2/pytorch/rnnt/inference/gpu/CONTAINER.md

 ## Datasets and Pre-trained Models

-Refer to instructions [here](./README.md#prepare-dataset) to download and pre-process LibriSpeech dataset.
+Refer to [instructions](./README.md#prepare-dataset) to download and pre-process LibriSpeech dataset.
 Refer to the instructions to download the pre-trained model.

 Set the `DATASET_DIR` and `WEIGHT_DIR` environment variables to point to the dataset and model directories respectively.